mickelson/attract/Readme.md

 can be enabled/disabled and configured from the "Plug-Ins" menu when in config mode.

-**ROMLISTS:** Romlists are saved in the "romlist" subdirectory of your Attract-Mode config directory.
+**ROMLISTS:** Collection/Rom lists are saved in the "romlist" subdirectory of your Attract-Mode config directory.
 Each list is a semi-colon delimited text file that can be edited by most common spreadsheet programs (be sure to load it as "Text CSV").
 The file has one game entry per line, with the very first line of the file specifying what each column represents.

-In addition to the romlist generation function available in config mode, Attract-Mode can generate a romlist for multiple emulators from the command line using the following command:
+In addition to the romlist generation function available in config mode, Attract-Mode can generate a single romlist containing roms for multiple emulators from the command line using the following command:

 		attract --build-romlist <emulator names...>

-You can also import romlists from MameWah/Wahcade! (.lst), Attract-Mode (.txt) and HyperSpin (.xml) using the following command:
+You can also import romlists from MameWah/Wahcade! (.lst), Attract-Mode (.txt) and HyperSpin (.xml) list files using the following command:

 		attract --import-romlist <file> [emulator name]